sibmr/OpenStreetMap-Ship-Routing/README.md

 * Contraction Hierarchies great-circle A* -> chastar
 * Contraction Hierarchies rectangular A* -> chrectastar

-The naive version of the Dijkstra for Contraction Hierarchies is included in the code CH_query_simon file, but is currently not accessible via CLI.
+The naive version of the Dijkstra for Contraction Hierarchies is included in the code CH_query file, but is currently not accessible via CLI.

 ### Start Server
 The server program reads a "*.graph" file and runs a server, where the user can interactively select two points on the map.

-Please note, that for Contraction Hierarchies Algorithms, the graph file needs to be one of the output files of the CH_preprocessing_simon executable.
+Please note, that for Contraction Hierarchies Algorithms, the graph file needs to be one of the output files of the CH_preprocessing executable.

 From project root: